-One way that we will achieve this is by providing strategic grants to charities and other qualified donees with projects that bring together and empower Indigenous, immigrant, and refugee youth in staff leadership and board governance.
+One way that we will achieve this by providing strategic grants to charities and other qualified donees with projects that create opportunities to engage Indigenous and immigrant and refugee youth in staff leadership and board governance.

 Vancouver Foundation recognizes that all young people need support and opportunities to succeed.
 However, through our work with Indigenous youth in Fostering Change, and immigrant and refugee youth in Fresh Voices, we have learned that both groups face disproportionately higher barriers to success.
 They have far fewer opportunities to access the kind of support that would allow them to advocate for public policy change, participate in civic engagement activities, or become leaders in the non-profit sector.